DavidAnson/markdownlint-cli2/README.md

 - For example: [`.markdownlint-cli2.jsonc`][markdownlint-cli2-jsonc] with all
   properties set

+### `.markdownlint-cli2.js`

+- The format of this file is a [CommonJS module][commonjs-module] that exports the `.markdownlint-cli2.jsonc` object described above.
+- Other details are the same as for `.markdownlint-cli2.jsonc` described above.
+- If a `.markdownlint-cli2.jsonc` file is present in the same directory, it takes precedence.
+- For example: [`.markdownlint-cli2.js`][markdownlint-cli2-js]

 ### `.markdownlint.jsonc` or `.markdownlint.json`

 - The format of this file is a [JSONC][jsonc] or [JSON][json] object matching